mooreds/docs-1/get-started/quickstart.md

 | iggy@transposit.com | Iggy's data in this row too                |

 {% hint style="info" %}
-Be sure to replace some of these email addresses with your own in one or more of the spreadsheet rows.
+Be sure to replace these email addresses with your own in one or more of the spreadsheet rows.
 {% endhint %}

 ## 1. Create a new application

-TO DO: To build anything in Transposit, you'll need to first create a new application - this is our unit of work.
+To start a new project in Transposit, you will first create a new *application*.
+An application is Transposit's representation of a set of functionality you want to build, and contains operations, data connections, keys to access data connections, and configurations for authentication and deployment.

 Create a new application, give it a name, and pick the "Simple app" template for use in this guide.

 ## 2. View your app live

-TO DO: add in context around why we want people to be able to see their app live as they develop and why we've baked that into the quickstart
-- transposit lets you easily leverage templates to get the job done and hosting comes baked in from the very beginning
-- we want you to see what your changes look like to your end users as you develop and add meaningful data
+{% hint style="info" %}
+Each new Transposit application has basic hosting enabled automatically.
+This allows you to test as you build and share with friends for feedback during the development process.
+There's a gated front door (sign in is required) so that only you and the people you've authorized can view your application.
+{% endhint %}

 If you look at the **Documentation** tab in the lower half of the code window, you can see in the  manual that there's a link to the hosted app page.
 If you click it, it will populate your published and available application, accessible to you only, by signing in with your Google account.

 Once signed in, you'll see some stub data displayed.
+This data is populated by the `helloworld` operation that comes already deployed in every new application.

 If you go back to the Transposit code editor and select the `helloworld` operation, you will see the operation the hosted application calls.

-TO DO: change above sentence ^; our hosted apps are set up to call the hello world operation, so any changes you make to the operation here will be reflected in your hosted app. lets try that our by adding...
+Any changes you make to the operation here will be reflected in your hosted app.

-Try adding Italian to the list of languages by replacing the code in this operation with the sample below:
+Try this out by adding Italian to the list of languages by replacing the code in this operation with the sample below:

-TO DO (tina): change code sample to include all code

 ```javascript
 return [